 When information has not been collected from a selected household or from an eligible respondent and the return visits have not been completed, the interview is considered 'pending'.
 All materials pertaining to this interview should remain with the interviewer until she has completed the pending interview.
-Field supervisors and field editors should keep track of all assignments on the Supervisor's Control Sheet.
+Supervisors and editors should keep track of all assignments on the Supervisor's Control Sheet.

 Completing call-backs for pending interviews is time-consuming and should be carefully planned.
 If a few interviews remain pending as interviewing in a cluster nears completion, one or two interviewers should be assigned to remain in the area and complete the interviews, while the rest of the team proceeds to the next assignment area.
 In this way, the whole team is not kept waiting for one or two interviewers to finish.
-Clear instructions should be left with the interviewers as to where and when to rejoin the team and what method of transportation should be used.
+Clear instructions should be left with the interviewers as to where and when to rejoin the team and how transport will be arranged.